autocar-logo

 EMI calculator

-The new Tata Sierra price in India starts at Rs 11.49 lakh (ex-showroom), with 24 variants on offer.
-Tata launched the new Sierra on 25 November 2025, and it slots in the middle of the Curvv and Harrier SUVs in the homegrown carmaker’s lineup.
+The Tata Sierra price starts from Rs 11.49 lakh to Rs 21.29 lakh (ex-showroom), with 24 variants on offer.
+Tata Motors launched the new Sierra on 25 November 2025, and it slots in the middle of the Curvv and Harrier SUVs in the homegrown carmaker’s lineup.

-Tata Sierra mileage is yet to be revealed.
-Three 1.5-litre engine choices are offered with the latest Sierra, namely an all-new direct-injection turbo petrol unit and its naturally aspirated derivative, as well as a diesel.
+The Tata Sierra mileage depends on the engine and transmission options.
+As per ARAI, the petrol variants offer a mileage of around 16–18 kmpl, while the diesel variants deliver better fuel efficiency at approximately 18–20 kmpl.
+The 1.5-litre engine choices are offered with the latest Sierra, namely an all-new direct-injection turbo petrol unit and its naturally aspirated derivative, as well as a diesel.
 Manual and automatic transmission options are available.

 As with all Tata cars, the variant-wise Tata Sierra features vary.
 It packs goodies like dual-tone 19-inch alloy wheels, LED headlights with a full-width LED light bar on top, panoramic sunroof, flush-type door handles, a powered tailgate, segment-first three-screen setup: one for instrumentation and two for infotainment, Dolby Atmos, rear window sunshades, Boss mode functionality for the front passenger seat and more.
 A 360-degree camera setup, ABS, EBD and an ADAS suite are on offer too.